TonyKaravasilev/CryptoMananaDocs/docs/symmetric-ciphers.md

 - `Camellia256` - The CAMELLIA-256 symmetrical encryption object;
 - `TripleDes` - The 3DES-168 (T-DES) symmetrical encryption object.

-&nbsp;&nbsp;&nbsp;&nbsp;It is important mention that the block cipher components have 6 other methods available:
+&nbsp;&nbsp;&nbsp;&nbsp;It is important to mention that the block cipher components have 6 other methods available:

 ```php
 setInitializationVector() // set the initialization vector